casper-network/casper-sidecar/README.md

 event_stream_buffer_length = 5000
 ```

 The `event_stream_server` section specifies the IP address and port for the Sidecar's event stream.
-As above, we suggest that the port be the same as the node's event stream port, prefixed with a `1`.

 Additionally, there are the following two options: